Gabardine, twill weave, twill...: let's take stock!

 Gabardine is therefore a twill with a specifically tight and dense weave.

-Today, gabardine can be made from different natural or synthetic fibers; it is therefore essential to carefully read the composition of the gabardine you wish to buy.
+Today, gabardine can be made from different natural or synthetic fibers; it is therefore essential to carefully read the composition of the gabardine you want to buy.
 Likewise, the weight of gabardines available on the market can vary greatly.
 A "good" gabardine should be a rather heavy, dense fabric with a nice drape.
 It is a fabric that must have structure, with a certain stiffness that allows it to wrinkle very little.
 Its density also gives it a slightly water-repellent effect.

 Characteristics of twill and gabardine